Gifted-s/ds-algo-repo/README.md

 # FUNDAMENTAL DATA STRUCTURES AND ALGORITHMS FOR EVERY SOFTWARE ENGINEER

 ## AUTHOR
-Adewumi Sunkanmi (Senior Software Engineer)
+Adewumi Sunkanmi (Snr.
+Software Engineer)

 ## PREFACE
 This Repository contains the fundamental data structures and algorithms you need to know as a computer scientist.